Yale-EEB723/syllabus/README.md

 ## Technical details

+### Git

 This course is organized with [github education tools](https://education.github.com/guide).
 The course will make heavy use of [git](https://git-scm.com/) for sharing, communication, and collaboration.
-All students need to have a github account, preferably one that is registered to thier Yale email address so that they get the full academic features.
+All students need to have a github account, preferably one that is registered to their Yale email address so that they get the [full academic features](https://education.github.com/discount).

+### HPC

+The class will be given student cluster accounts on one of the Yale High Performance Compute (HPC) clusters.
+Access to both compute and storage resources will last the course of the semester, after which data need to be copied elsewhere if they are important enough to be saved.

 ## Course format